ElhamTimory/Elham-Timory-AI-Portfolio/Lab-04-Chihuahua-vs-Muffin/README.md

 The purpose of this lab was to build a neural network that could classify an image as either a Chihuahua or a muffin.

-This is a challenging image-classification problem because some Chihuahuas and muffins can have similar colors, textures, and shapes.
+This is a challenging image classification problem because some Chihuahuas and muffins can have similar colors, textures, and shapes.

 ## Approach